TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/13 - 1 Chronicles/1 Chronicles 16/1 Chronicles 16.7.md

 ---

-Then on that day did David first ordain to give thanks unto Jehovah, by the hand of Asaph and his brethren.
+Then on that day David first ordained to give thanks to Yahweh, by the hand of Asaph and his brothers.